-The Alliance would like to thank all of their partners for the meaningful contributions of time, information, and hard work that has been devoted to the development of this manual.
+he Alliance would like to thank all of our partners as well as many non-governmental organizations and local government entities who directly or indirectly contributed to the development of this manual.
 This program and manual could not have been designed if not for the strong, collaborative partnerships we hold with the Reedy Creek Coalition and the D.C.
 Department of the Environment.
 Due to our "Curb the Flow" work with the Reedy Creek Coalition and the RiverSmart Homes program in D.C., we have been able to learn many lessons, refine our implementation processes, and develop program guidance that we now share with all who seek support and information when developing a residential BMP program.
-Likewise, we have had support from our RiverWise Communities Program partners in developing these approaches into this manual since 2012.
-We list all of those partners below and thank you for your contributions.
+Additionally, as a Bay-wide convener, organizer and technical advisor for the Chesapeake Watershed Forum and the Chesapeake Stormwater Partners Retreat, our work has been informed and refined by lessons-learned and innovative solutions reported by many other governmental and non-governmental agencies.
+Likewise, our RiverWise Communities Program partners, listed below, have our gratitude for their assistance with refining our program and developing this manual.

-Alliance for the Chesapeake Bay Interns 2012 - 2015 Center for Watershed Protection Chesapeake Stormwater Network George Mason High School Hanover-Caroline Soil and Water Conservation District Howard County Louis Berger National Fish and Wildlife Foundation Northern Virginia Soil and Water Conservation District Reedy Creek Coalition SRRN Games The City of Richmond The VA Association of Soil and Water Conservation Districts: Urban Committee Thomas Jefferson Soil and Water Conservation District Timmons Group University of Maryland Sea Grant Extension Wetlands Watch
+Alliance for the Chesapeake Bay Interns 2012 - 2015 Center for Watershed Protection Chesapeake Stormwater Network George Mason High School Hanover-Caroline Soil and Water Conservation District Howard County Louis Berger National Fish and Wildlife Foundation Northern Virginia Soil and Water Conservation District Reedy Creek Coalition SRRN Games The City of Richmond The VA Association of Soil and Water Conservation Districts: Urban Committee Thomas Jefferson Soil and Water Conservation District Timmons Group University of Maryland Sea Grant Extension Wetlands Watch Anne Arundel County Maryland Watershed Stewards Academy